 What does an AMH test actually tell you?

+It depends on where you are in your fertility journey.
 In a fertility clinic setting, AMH is genuinely useful for two specific decisions: planning the dose of ovarian-stimulation medication for IVF, and counselling about likely response (poor, normal, or hyper-responder).3,4 Outside the IVF setting it has narrower applications.4,5

 There are a handful of specific situations where AMH is genuinely informative for non-IVF decisions: investigating premature ovarian insufficiency (very low AMH alongside elevated FSH and missed periods), supporting a PCOS diagnosis where ultrasound is unclear (elevated AMH), and predicting menopausal timing in research contexts (still imprecise at the individual level).4,8